Emoji: A Lovely History

 Making Faces (and Other Emoji) Part 1

 Hey all!
-I’m Colin (@colinmford, here and on twitter), a typeface designer at Hoefler & Co.
+I’m Colin (@colinmford, here and on twitter), a typeface designer.
 I write short posts about the history, design, and technical details of emoji from a type designer’s perspective.
 You can find the other posts here.
 I also run workshops occasionally that help you design and build your own emoji from scratch.

 The story of emoji, for our purposes, starts with love.